 This keyboard and monitor set up is also ergonomically harmful to users.
 Because the keyboard is much closer to the monitor height compared to a desk with a monitor arm, users must type with their hands far above elbow height, their necks craning down to look at their screen, or a combination of both.
 This kind of ergonomically unhealthy posture inevitably results in neck and wrist strain as you work.
 VariDesk’s more ergonomic “Pro Plus” models feature a separate keyboard tray suspended 3.5 inches below the top work surface, which better protects your wrists from unnecessary bending or twisting, and you’re less likely to crane your neck to see your screen.
 The VariDesk Pro’s single worksurface makes it the least ergonomically sound product in VariDesk’s catalog after their smaller Soho and Laptop models.

 The VariDesk Pro is easily outmatched by other standing desk converters.
-Its clunky height adjustment mechanism and sub-par ergonomics—improved only with an expensive monitor arm attachment—make it the least impressive item in VariDesk's catalog, and a poor choice for the value.
+Its clunky height adjustment mechanism and sub-par ergonomics—improved only with an expensive monitor arm attachment—make it the least impressive item in VariDesk’s catalog, and a poor choice for the value.
 For less than its $375 starting price, users can find standing desk converters.
-See our Comparison Review of Standing Desk Converters, for a look at the competition, and our Varidesk Reviews round-up for links to the other Varidesk models.
+See our Comparison Review of Standing Desk Converters for a deeper look at the competition.

 As a parting observation, VariDesk recently raised the price on the VariDesk Pro by a hundred dollars, presumably to help cover the costs of their massive television, print, and online advertising campaigns.
 This huge marketing does some real good in that it raises awareness about sitting disease and gets people searching for a proper sit-stand setup.
 However, most of the people we talk with who have purchased or were given a VariDesk typically report it was an interim solution they have replaced, or plan to replace, with something more ergonomic and attractive.